Ian Swales: Early life

 Ian Swales is the son of Harry Swales and Elizabeth Adamson Doig.
-Through his Scottish mother he is a first cousin (1R) of Peter Doig, Labour MP for Dundee West from 1963 to 1979.
+His Scottish mother was a first cousin of Peter Doig, Labour MP for Dundee West from 1963 to 1979.
+His grandfather Andrew Doig encouraged fellow Lochgelly coal miner Joe Corrie in his writing.
+Corrie became a celebrated working class poet and playwright.
+He dedicated his first book of poems to Doig and his widow left the Corrie archive to Doig's descendants.

 Swales was born in Leeds and grew up in Harrogate; his mother died when he was eight years old.
 Educated at Woodlands Junior School, he became Head Boy and then won a County Council funded scholarship to Ashville College, Harrogate.
 Following a chemical engineering degree at University of Manchester Institute of Science and Technology, where he met his wife, Pat, a Durham miner's daughter, he joined Yorkshire Electricity and qualified as an accountant in 1977.
 He moved to Teesside in 1978 to join large chemical company ICI and settled in Redcar.
 From 1983 to 1986, he worked for ICI in Brussels.

+From 1999 to 2010 Swales ran his own training and consulting business with clients ranging from internet startups to global companies and UK government departments.

 Political career

-Swales joined the SDP when it was founded in 1981, and was a member of the first Cleveland County Committee for the SDP.
+Swales joined the SDP when it was founded in 1981, and was a member of the first SDP Cleveland County Committee.
 He contested the 2005 general election in the Redcar Constituency and moved the Liberal Democrats (the successor party to the SDP) from third to second place with a positive swing against both the Labour and Conservative parties.